MatheusIshiyama/MatheusIshiyama/README.md

 ## 💡 Some Curiosities about me

 - 😄 My name is **Matheus Eduardo Ishiyama** and I'm **20** years old.
-- 💻 Backend Developer at Lead Up.
+- 💻 Backend Developer at Lead Up Digital.
 - 🎓 I have a diploma in **Industrial Automation Technician**.
 - 📚 I'm self-taught, so I study by my own.
 - 💻 For now, I'm studying about _Typescript_, _NodeJs_, _ReactJs_, _React Native_ and _Python_.